swilcox19/Getting-and-Cleaning-Data-Course-Project/README.md

 README.md - provides an overview of the project
 CodeBook.md - describes the data, variables, and data processing performed to create a tidy data set
-run-analysis.R - the R script the reads source data from multiple text files and creates a tidy data set
+run_analysis.R - the R script the reads source data from multiple text files and creates a tidy data set
 tidyData.txt - the resulting tidy data set

 ## Project Overview